The Flash box office has left DC’s future uncertain

 the Penguin

-A series about the villainous penguin is set for 2024 Colin Farrell ,prawn fish) is playing the lead role.
-The series will take place in the same universe BatmanWill be released in 2022.
+Surely a series about the villainous penguin will be the first spin-off after the success Batman, we will get return Colin Farrell ,prawn fish) is playing the lead role, and the series will take place in the same universe BatmanWill be released in 2022.
 According to Colin, the series should have 8 episodes.

+chain of the Penguin is scheduled for 2024 and will go straight hbo max,

 creature commando

-first production of 100% james gunn ,Guardians of the Galaxy), this animated series is set to premiere on HBO Max 2024, The Creature Commandos would be a special operations team formed by Amanda Waller, and could be used as an extension of the Task Force X project.
+first production of 100% james gunn ,Guardians of the Galaxy), this animated series is set to premiere on HBO Max 2024, creature commando There will be a special operations team formed by Amanda Waller, and it can be used as an extension of the Task Force X project.

 Gunn said that most of the show’s voice actors would also play their respective characters in possible live-action productions in the future.
 So we weren’t surprised when we learned that the series would feature Frank Grillo ,Captain America: The Winter Soldier) as Rick Flagg Sr., Maria Bakalova ,Borat: The Next Movie Tape) as Princess Ilana Rostovitch, Indira Verma ,Obi-Wan Kenobi) as a bride, zoe chao ,afterparty) as Nina Mazursky, alan tudyk ,jester) like Dr. Phosphorus, david harbor ,stranger things) as Eric Frankenstein, sean gunn ,Guardians of the Galaxy Vol. 3) such as GI Robot and steve edge ,peacemaker) returning as John Economos.